dtyree77/project/Step-By-Step.md

 This tells npm the command line required to start your application.

+Your package.json will ultimately look like this: https://github.com/dtyree77/project/blob/master/package.json.
+If NPM complains about a syntax error it is likely beause of a dangling comma at the end of an object or array.

-## 9. Start your server
+## 10. Start your server

 ```shell
 npm start
 ```

-## 10. Open a web browser to http://localhost:3000/api/
+## 11. Open a web browser to http://localhost:3000/api/

 You should now see a documentation page about your new service.
 From here you can test your service.

-## 11. Run the tests on your service
+## 12. Run the tests on your service

-Click 'Run all test cases'
+Click _Run all test cases_

 This will cause your browser to make the approproate HTTP requests to the service to test it.

-## 12. Stop your service
+## 13. Stop your service

-In your command line window you can hit 'ctrl-c'
+In your command line window you can hit _ctrl-c_

 # Checking your project into Github

 ## 1. Go to http://github.com/ and login

-## 2. In the lower right hand side click the 'New respository' link
+## 2. In the lower right hand side click the _New respository_ link

 ## 3. Choose an appropriopriate name for your project, leave all the other settings alone

-## 4. Click 'Create Repository'
+## 4. Click _Create Repository_

 Take note of the https url in the text box on the next page, this is the https URL for your newly created repository.